paralab/Saena_Public/README.md

 saena::amg solver;

-// solver.set_multigrid_max_level(0); // 0 means only use direct solver, so multigrid won't be used. otherwise remove this line.
+// solver.set_multigrid_max_level(0); // 0 means only use direct solver, so no multigrid will be used. otherwise remove this line.

-solver.set_matrix(&A, &opts);
+solver.set_matrix(&A);

 solver.set_rhs(rhs); // rhs should be std::vector double

 // *************************** AMG - Solve ****************************

-// u is the initial guess. after calling the solve function, it will be the solution. it should be std::vector double
+// u is the initial guess. after calling the solve function, it will be solution. it should be std::vector double

 // there are two options for solving the system: 1- solve and 2- solve_pcg